megazoor/scandipwa-localsetup/local-setup/linux.md

 4. Make sure the virtual memory `max map count` on your host machine is set high-enough.
 Follow [the instruction](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html#vm-max-map-count) to set it to appropriate level.

-5. To make your life easier, make sure to create an aliases for docker-compose commands.
-Follow [the guide](https://www.tecmint.com/create-alias-in-linux/) to create **permanent** aliases.
-We recommend defining following:
+5. To make your life easier, make sure to create **permanent** aliases for the docker-compose commands.

+    5.1) Below describes how to paste the following commands into your **~/.bashrc** file.
+    Open the file using vim editor.
+If vim is not installed: [download](https://www.vim.org/download.php)

+    ```bash
+    $ vim ~/.bashrc
+    ```

+    5.2) Once vim editor is opened press ESC and then press capital 'G', you will see your cursor move to end of file in your vim editor.
+    You can then press the letter I to insert and ctrl+v the commands below.
+    Once pasted, press ESC followed by pressing : then type wq! - wq = write+quit!

     ```bash
     # use `dc` to start without `frontend` container